gordonpn/comp346-pa3/README.md

 ### Task 2: The Monitor

 Implement the Monitor class for the problem.
-Make sure it is correct, deadlock- and starvation-free implementation that uses Java’s synchronization primitives, such as wait() and notifyAll(); no use of Semaphore objects is allowed.
+Make sure it is correct, deadlock-free and starvation-free implementation that uses Java’s synchronization primitives, such as wait() and notifyAll(); no use of Semaphore objects is allowed.
 Implement the four methods of the Monitor class; specifically, pickUp(), putDown(), requestTalk(), and endTalk().
 Add as many member